glimpse-editor/glimpse-editor.github.io/content/about.md

 [Github Issues](https://github.com/glimpse-editor/Glimpse/issues) are used to track bug reports, suggestions and questions from the wider community, and items we have agreed as a project need action.
 Action items are allocated to a milestone to give an indication of their priority and likely timeline, but these are always provisional until the work is done.

 No decision is ever set in stone and can be revisited if new information comes to light or there is enough support within the project to do so.
 The governance team will generally only block the re-opening of an issue or delay a decision if the discussion is becoming too heated or obstructs the day-to-day running of the project.
+The governance team also reserves the right to end a discussion if, after giving an idea a fair hearing, there is clearly a lack of support within the Glimpse project in favor of it being worked on or developed any further.

 Finally, the project may from time to time run polls on social media to canvas opinion for specific issues if there is support for doing so.
 They are always non-binding and only intended to facilitate the existing decision-making process.